SatyaVSarma/dimsum/README.md

 python take_off.py m n naive
 ~~~
 ### DIMSUM implementation
-This subsection tells the reader how to run the algorithm in a distributed mode from scratch:
+This subsection tells the reader how to run the algorithm in a distributed fashion from scratch:
 - Generation of a large sparse matrix
 - Computation of cosine similarities via Hadoop jobs (DIMSUM algorithm)
 - Comparison with true values